2010 United States House of Representatives elections in Virginia: District 3

+Predictions

 District 4

 Republican incumbent Randy Forbes was challenged by Democratic nominee Wynne LeGrow of Emporia.
 Forbes retained his seat by beating his Democratic challenger by earning 62% of votes cast.

 Forbes was first elected to the House in 2001 to fill a vacancy caused by the death of ten-term Democratic Congressman Norman Sisisky.
 Forbes defeated Democratic State Senator Louise Lucas 52-48% that year.
 He ran unopposed by Democrats in 2002 and 2006.